Ludovica Poliero

 Ghost towns in Italy: Osiglia (Savona, Liguria)

 The old hamlet has medieval origins.
 Indeed, it develops around a castle.
-The inhabitants abandoned their houses in 1938, after the dam's building.
+Some houses were built in the valley and those builduings, which made the most of the town, were abandoned in 1938 after the dam's construction.

 7. Bussana Vecchia (Sanremo, Liguria)